GDI-foundation/GDI.foundation/mission/README.md

 **What is the GDI foundation**

-The GDI foundation is an international humanitarian non-profit organization which is being operated by 34 members.
+The GDI foundation is an international humanitarian non-profit organization which is being operated by 2 active volunteers.
 Our mission is to protect the free and open Internet by trying to make it safer and by thus guarding the well-being of humans online, to ensure respect for all human intellectual freedom, and to prevent and mitigate digital abuse.
 We address security issues with Responsible Disclosures and assist anywhere in times of need.

 The committee has a sworn oath under the international humanitarian law to protect the life and dignity of anyone online who is at risk.